 ETFs, on the other hand, can offer much greater returns for a higher amount of risk, although this will depend on the ETF chosen.

-According to Stockspot’s report, the top-performing ETFs have returned upwards of 20% over the past 12 months, with one returning more than 50%.
+According to Stockspot’s report, the top-performing ETFs have returned upwards of 70% in 2021, with one returning more than 95%.

 Past returns no guarantee of future returns.